-where $H_a$ is the Hamiltonian of the nonlinear cavity mode.
-The simpler case of a Fabry-Perot mirror (with a symmetric transmission spectrum) is obtained in the limit where the ``direct'' coupling of the cavity mode to the far-field can be neglected: $g_k = 0$, so that the cavity must couple through the mirror if it is to escape into the far-field.
+which coincides with Eq.
+(1) of the main text (defining $H_a = \hbar\Omega(a^{\dagger}a)$ and $X_k = g_k a + v_k d$).
+The simpler case of a Fabry-Perot mirror (with a symmetric transmission spectrum) is obtained in the limit where the ``direct'' coupling of the cavity mode to the far-field can be neglected ($g_k = 0$), so that the cavity must couple through the mirror if it is to escape into the far-field.
 The other important standard case is that in which the partially reflecting mirror has a frequency independent reflectivity, which corresponds to the case in which the $d$ cavity has a very fast decay.
-In this case, the $d$ mode is ill-defined, and acts as if it is not a degree of freedom in the problem, leaving us only with the term $\sum\limits_k \hbar g_k(ab_k^{\dagger} + a^{\dagger}b_k)$, which is typically used to describe dissipation in conventional lasers.

-We note that in practice, while the parameters $\lambda, g_k, v_k$ could be calculated, it is typically impractical to do so, and they may be found by comparing the transmission of the cavity to what is expected from a classical treatment of the cavity transmission (from temporal coupled mode theory).
+We note that while the parameters $\lambda, g_k, v_k$ could be in principle be calculated, it is typically impractical to do so, and they may in practice be found by comparing the transmission of the cavity to what is expected from a classical treatment of the cavity transmission (e.g., from temporal coupled mode theory).